aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancingv2/README.md

   to the Target Groups yourself (or access one of the other ELB routing features).

-Using `addAction()` gives you access to some of the features of an Elastic Load Balancer that the convenience methods don't:
+Using `addAction()` gives you access to some of the features of an Elastic Load Balancer that the other two convenience methods don't:

 - **Routing stickiness**: use `ListenerAction.forward()` and supply a `stickinessDuration` to make sure requests are routed to the same target group